-Nominally, this town was just a resort known as Icicle Inn, but a little exploration found us an abandoned research station here, which had apparently not fallen apart in what (as we’ll soon learn) must have been over two decades of neglect and snow.
-Inside the lab, we found a machine with three recordings, which we discovered were made by the late, famous Professor Gast, who it seems had been interviewing Aeris’ mother, Ifalna.
+Nominally, this “town” was just a resort known as Icicle Inn, but a little exploration found us an abandoned research station here, which had apparently not fallen apart in what we’d soon learn was two decades of neglect and snow.
+Inside the lab, we found a machine with three recordings, which we discovered were made by the late, famous Professor Gast, who it seems had been interviewing Aeris’ birth mother, Ifalna.

 In the second video, Ifalna explains that the Planet tried to fight Jenova by creating “Weapon.”
-The word is almost always singularized, which is strange because there are at least three things going by the name “Weapon” in the original Japanese release, and five in the international, and the game continues to singularize the term even after you realize Ifalna had the number off?
+The word is almost always singularized, which is strange because there are at least three things going by the name “Weapon” in the original Japanese release, and five in the international, and the game continues to singularize the term even after you start to see them in person?
 Fortunately for the Planet, the Cetra sealed Jenova away before (the) Weapon(s) were needed, so they were put away somewhere as well.

 I’m also a little curious as to the real-world reason why there was no video in this “record.”
 I suppose it’s because the devs didn’t want to model a baby?